 Beef shank is probably one of the most under-appreciated parts of the cow.
 It's located in the lower part of the leg (the shin), and because the cow works this muscle the most, the shank's tough meat needs to be braised (long, moist heat) to be edible.
 But a wonderful thing happens to the shank during several hours of braising: The fat and sinew break down, and the meat absorbs all the flavors of the wine and vegetables it was braised in.

 The beef shank's bone marrow softens to a custard-like texture with a buttery flavor and adds richness to gravies and soups, but it's also delicious eaten on its own.
 In French cuisine, the beef shank is roasted just for the marrow alone, which is enjoyed spread on large croutons or toast.
-For the classic Italian dish, osso buco, veal shank is most commonly used, but beef shank is equally, if not more, delicious, and serves twice the portion at half the price.
+For the classic Italian dish, osso buco, veal shank is most commonly used, but the beef shank is equally, if not more, delicious, and serves twice the portion at half the price.

 03 of 05